Cancel anytime

 Core Business Areas

-- Digital Real Estate Services: Operates digital real estate websites, primarily in Australia, through REA Group and Move, Inc.
+- Digital Real Estate Services: Operates digital real estate information and services businesses, primarily through REA Group and Move, Inc.

-- Subscription Video Services: Provides pay-TV services and content production, primarily in Australia.
+- Subscription Video Services: Provides subscription video services in Australia and internationally, including Foxtel.

-- Book Publishing: Operates HarperCollins Publishers, one of the world's largest English-language publishers.
+- Book Publishing: Operates HarperCollins Publishers, a global book publishing company.

 Leadership and Structure

-The CEO of News Corp B is Robert Thomson.
-The company operates with a divisional structure, with each business segment having its own management team reporting to corporate headquarters.
+Robert Thomson serves as the Chief Executive Officer of News Corp.
+The company operates with a decentralized structure, with each business segment having its own management team.

 Top Products and Market Share